apache/tvm-rfcs/rfcs/0011_Arm_Ethos-U_Integration.md

 ### C4.
 Translating TIR Primfuncs to C-sources that call to the driver APIs to perform the execution.

-The hardware is used from the host CPU via invoking a driver API call with a command stream (a hardware specific binary artefact) that describes the hardware operators that need to execute.
+The hardware is used from the host CPU via invoking a driver API call with a command stream (a hardware specific binary artifact) that describes the hardware operators that need to execute.
 This component will use the TIR Primfunc to extract the hardware operators and buffer information.
 Thereafter, we'll be using Arm® Vela (https://pypi.org/project/ethos-u-vela/) compiler's backend python APIs to convert the TIR Primfunc to a command stream.
 Finally, the generated command stream will be wrapped in a c-source that invokes it using the driver APIs.

 ```
 #include <stdio.h>